eriknygren/personal-site/content/portfolio/captionhub.md

   <div class="col-span-2">Real time browser render performance and feature modularity</div>
 </div>

-CaptionHub is a lot of things, but in short: It’s an enterprise tool for anything to do with subtitles.
+<a href="https://captionhub.com" target="_blank">CaptionHub</a> is a lot of things, but in short: It’s an enterprise tool for
+anything to do with subtitles.

 <div>